Phedro-Shousa/Following-Camera-with-Face-Detection-Facial-Recognition-/README.md

 ## Overview

-This repository contains two similar projects focused on camera systems:
+This repository is a dump of two similar projects focused on camera systems:
 ## Projects

 ### Raspberry Pi - Following camera with Face Detection & Facial Recognition